mrnaveira/rust-workshop/README.md

 }
 ```
 #### Exercise 4
-Use [borrowing](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) to pass a reference of the variable `s` to the function `borrows`.
+Use [borrowing](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) to pass a reference of the variable `s` to the function `borrow`.
 <details>
   <summary>Solution</summary>